ovatimee/jobeng/README.md

 At the same time, making the recruiting process easy for recruiters, no matter where they are located.
 Whether you're a recruiter looking to expand your team or a job seeker looking for your next opportunity, Jobeng is the place to be.

-Pushing the normady workforce to work harder and achieve more
+> * Pushing the nomady workforce to work harder and achieve more

 ## How to contribute: